Preparing to Sit the GAMSAT...Again

-So, you’re preparing to sit the GAMSAT exam, again?
+So, you’re preparing to sit the GAMSAT exam again?
 The second, the third, the fourth time?
 Or maybe even more!
-Whether it’s because you flunked the first exam or you’re just persisting for a better mark, there are a lot of pro’s to sitting the GAMSAT again.
-At the same time, there are a few cautionary measures you should take to ensure you don’t repeat any old mistakes, and that you'll ace the GAMSAT exam
+Whether it’s because you flunked the first exam or you’re just persisting for a better mark, resitting the GAMSAT is a daunting proposition.
+There are a few cautionary measures you should take and GAMSAT preparation tips you should know to ensure you don’t repeat any old mistakes, and that you'll ace the GAMSAT exam this time around.

-Nonetheless, if you’re re-sitting the GAMSAT exam you are definitely not alone.
-I know how difficult it can be, and so, here are some tips I’ve compiled to get you through yet another study regime and overcome any obstacles you may have faced the first time.
+Nonetheless, if you’re re-sitting the GAMSAT exam, you are definitely not alone.
+Many people require several attempts to gain a place in a medical or dental school.
+Here are some tips that we at GradReady have compiled to get you through yet another study regime and overcome any obstacles you may have faced the first time.

 The idea of having to sit (let alone just pay to sit) the GAMSAT for a second, third, fourth (whatever number!) time can be seriously disheartening.
+It can be tempting to tell yourself that you will never get in, and you might as well give up.
 However, there are a few things you should keep in mind to boost your morale and encourage yourself to maintain a positive attitude about your performance.

-Secondly, think about it.
+Secondly, you now have the benefit of experience.
 You’ve sat the GAMSAT before.
-You know what to expect, you have a better feel for what’s high yield study, you feel the pressure so it motivates you to revise those motion formulas one more time.
+You know what to expect, you have a better feel for what’s high yield study, you are becoming familiar with the style of questions asked on the GAMSAT.
 You’re surely at somewhat of an advantage to perform better than those who have never sat it before.

 2. Identify and address your downfalls